 “Ali’s class is well balanced with thoughtful sequencing.
 The poses and counter-poses are perfect as she prepares your body for peak poses masterfully.
 She is able to find the exact words to help you approach your edge while keeping you safe with proper form and alignment.
 She is a warm, intelligent and friendly teacher with original insight into how yoga can work for you.” – Dean Miya, student

-Born in the magical land of Colombia, Andres Salcedo is an accomplished yoga teacher, retreat facilitator and Kirtan leader worldwide based in Los Angeles, CA.
+Born in the magical land of Colombia, Andres has been practicing Yoga for over 26 years.
+Besides traveling and studying intensively in India, Andres is an accomplished yoga teacher, retreat facilitator and Kirtan leader worldwide, based in Los Angeles, CA.

-Andres is the founder of Power Soul Yoga, a dynamic, soulful and well rounded approach into the science of Yoga.
-His teaching style promotes equanimity traveling through the principles of Yoga as a therapy, empowering students to trust their own experience with sensitivity and intimacy, merging the ancient and sacred with the contemporary.
-Power Soul Yoga emphasizes the most natural tools of enhancing personal and global union with the Supreme.
-Seeking to reestablish planetary balance and facilitating the way back into the place that we all truly belong, the sacredness of our own hearts.
+Andres is the founder of Bhakti Soul Yoga, a dynamic, soulful and well rounded approach into the science of Yoga.
+His teaching style promotes equanimity, traveling through the principles of Yoga as a therapy, empowering students to trust their own experience with sensitivity and intimacy, merging the ancient and sacred with the contemporary.
+Bhakti Soul Yoga emphasizes the most natural tools for the enhancement of the physical, mental and spiritual aspects.
+For more information, please visit http://www.powersoulyoga.com/

 Brian believes in the ancient wisdom of Larry David.
 “Whatever works.”